Kei runga tonu i te whenua nga tapuwae o o tatou tupuna ake tonu atu The footsteps of our ancestors remain on the land forever

 providing a contemporary, fun, informative experience for both locals and visitors

 providing stimulating education experiences for all cultures and age groups

 providing a forum for innovative ideas about our future

-We are currently putting on a range of experiences, including mini-exhibitions all of which is helping to grow community awareness for the need for these essential heritage focused amenities.
+We are currently planning a range of heritage experiences, including mini-exhibitions all of which are helping to grow community awareness for the need heritage focused amenities.